Customer Service Charter

 The CCPC believes in treating everyone with respect and courtesy.

-Should the complainant not be satisfied with the outcome of their initial complaint, the CCPC has a clear and simple appeals process.
+Should the complainant not be satisfied with the outcome of their initial complaint, the CCPC has a clear and simple appeals process and this is detailed in our Customer Service Charter.
 The customer can appeal the decision by writing to the Quality Customer Service Manager, and subsequently the Office of the Ombudsman.

 Consultation and Evaluation

-Consultation and feedback are important to us as they help us to understand customer expectations, requirements and any deficiencies in the services we provide.
+Consultation and feedback are important to us as they help us to understand customer expectations, requirements and any areas for improving the service we provide.
 We have consulted staff in the preparation of this action plan to ensure it is realistic.
-Our Charter includes mechanisms for providing feedback on our service delivery on an ad-hoc basis.
+Our Charter includes ways to give feedback on how we deliver our service.

 The CCPC makes every effort to provide multiple ways for our customers to find information about us and to contact us.

 |Provide a range of contact channels, i.e. letter, email, online forms, social media and phone.||Customer feedback|